tinythings/sysinspect/docs/genusage/secure_transport.rst

 In simple terms, the Master side works like this:

 1. The Master has its own RSA identity keypair.
-2. When you register a Minion, the Master stores that Minion's public RSA key.
+2. When a Minion is registered, the Master stores that Minion's public RSA key.
 3. The Master also creates managed transport state for that Minion under ``transport/minions/<minion-id>/state.json``.
 4. When the Minion connects, it starts a secure bootstrap using the already